-Cardiac surgeons typically rely on a patient’s CT, MRI or X-ray to aid in diagnosis and preoperative planning.
+Cardiac surgeons typically rely on 2D patient scans to aid in pre-operative planning

 These commonly used 2D images make conceptualizing complex three-dimensional anatomical structures a difficult task for even the most experienced surgeon.

 2D images can complicate pre-operative planning, leading to many complex surgeries being misdiagnosed or misplanned and millions of unnecessary hours spent in surgery.

 These images can be hard for patients to decipher too, and surgeons will often have to resort to drawings and other tools to help the patient understand their diagnosis and to gain their consent to proceed with a planned surgery.

 From planning to treatment – we make all cases patient specific

 "3D modeling is a great tool that can be used for procedural planning and also to educate trainees, students and patients.
 It's not just a great thing for physicians but also for communication with patients and their families!"